-Formal investigations are ongoing by the European Commission into Ryanair's agreements with Carcassonne, Girona, Reus, Târgu Mures and Beziers airports, and Ryanair's agreements from 2009 with Frankfurt (Hahn) airport and Ryanair's arrangements with Cagliari airport following the European Commission's withdrawal in March 2023 of its 2016 finding that Ryanair had received aid through those arrangements.
+Formal investigations by the European Commission are ongoing into Ryanair's agreements with Carcassonne, Girona, Reus, Târgu Mures and Beziers airports, Ryanair's agreements since 2009 with Frankfurt (Hahn) airport and Ryanair's arrangements with Cagliari airport (even though the European Commission in March 2023 withdrew its 2016 finding that Ryanair had received aid through those arrangements).
 The investigations seek to determine whether the agreements constitute illegal state aid under EU law.
-The investigations are currently expected to be completed in 2023, with the European Commission's decisions being appealable to the EU General Court.
+The investigations are currently expected to be completed in 2024, with the European Commission's decisions being appealable to the EU General Court.
 Investigations into Ryanair's agreements with the Bratislava, Tampere, Marseille, Berlin (Schönefeld), Aarhus, Dusseldorf (Weeze), Brussels (Charleroi), Alghero, Stockholm (Västerås), Lübeck, Riga and Paris (Beauvais) airports, and into Ryanair's agreements prior to 2009 with Frankfurt (Hahn) airport, have concluded with findings that these agreements contained no state aid.
 In parallel, the European Commission has announced findings of state aid to Ryanair in its arrangements with Pau, Nimes, Angouleme, Altenburg, Zweibrücken, Cagliari, Klagenfurt, Montpellier and La Rochelle airports, ordering Ryanair to repay a total of approximately €40 million of alleged state aid.
-Rvanair has appealed these "aid" decisions to the EU General Court (except for the La Rochelle decision, which will be appealed once it has been published), which ruled in favour of the European Commission in five of the cases (Pau, Nimes, Angouleme, Altenburg and Klagenfurt, the latter of which Ryanair has appealed to the European Court of Justice, with a ruling expected in 2023).
-The General Court ruled in Ryanair's favour in the Zweibrücken airport case, and the Montpellier case is pending and is expected to conclude in 2023.
-In 2023, the European Commission withdrew its "aid" decision concerning Ryanair's arrangements with Cagliari airport, following a General Court ruling in a related case, and is currently reviewing the case afresh in light of the guidance received from the Court, with a decision expected in late 2023 or early 2024.
-In addition to the European Commission investigations, Ryanair is facing an allegation that it has benefited from unlawful state aid in a German court case in relation to its arrangements with Frankfurt (Hahn) launched by Lufthansa in 2006.
+Ryanair has appealed these "aid" decisions to the EU General Court, which ruled in favour of the Company in the Zweibrücken airport case.
+In 2023, the European Commission withdrew its "aid" (approximately €12 million) decision concerning Ryanair's arrangements with Cagliari airport, following a General Court ruling in a related case, and is currently reviewing the case afresh in light of the guidance received from the Court, with a decision expected in 2024.
+The EU General Court ruled in favour of the European Commission in the cases of Pau, Nimes, Angouleme, Altenburg, Montpellier and Klagenfurt.
+The Klagenfurt judgment was subject to an appeal by the Company to the European Court of Justice which ruled against the Company in 2023.
+The Company's appeal to the European Court of Justice in the Montpellier case is expected to conclude in 2024.
+In addition to the European Commission investigations, Ryanair is facing an allegation that it has benefited from unlawful state aid in a German court case launched by Lufthansa in 2006 in relation to the Company's arrangements with Frankfurt (Hahn).
 Adverse rulings in the above state aid matters could be used as precedents by competitors to challenge Ryanair's agreements with other publicly owned airports and could cause Ryanair to strongly reconsider its growth strategy in relation to public or state-owned airports across Europe.
 This could in turn lead to a scaling-back of Ryanair's overall growth strategy due to the smaller number of privately-owned airports available for development.